Where (and How) to Use Keywords to Optimise Content for Search Engines

-And you want to be on the first page of search results because 95% of people only look at that first page.
-And you want to be at the top because half of clicks go to the first three results.
+When you understand your keywords and how to incorporate them into your content can significantly increase your chances of getting your web content noticed.
+And you want to be on the first page of search results — because 95% of people only look at that first page.
+And you want to be at the top, because half of clicks go to the first three results.

 Understanding keywords and SEO